Maria Komnene, Queen of Jerusalem: Last years

 The Third Crusade brought the reconquest of a strip of coast from Jaffa to Tyre in 1192, but the kingdom remained without Jerusalem itself.
 Balian died in 1194 and Maria did not remarry again.
 She retained an active role in family affairs.
-Isabella I married twice more and died in 1205.
 Maria's native Byzantine state, which had ceased to be a great power in the 1180s, was all but destroyed in the Fourth Crusade, while the Kingdom of Jerusalem was reduced to a rump state centred in Acre; yet, Maria's influence only increased.

+Maria's son-in-law, Conrad of Montferrat, died shortly after his marriage to Isabella.
+Isabella then married Count Henry II of Champagne and finally King Aimery of Cyprus.
+When she died in 1205, the crown of Jerusalem passed to her eldest daughter, c.
+14-year-old Maria of Montferrat.
+The heir presumptive to the young queen was her younger half-sister Alice of Champagne, who presumably came under the guardianship of their grandmother, Maria Komnene.
+According to a 1197 agreement between Henry of Champagne and Aimery of Cyprus, Alice was to marry King Hugh I of Cyprus, Aimery's son and successor.
+Maria Komnene supervised her granddaughter's marriage contract.
+The wedding was celebrated in 1210.

-In 1208 Maria arranged the marriage of Isabella I's daughter Alice of Champagne to King Hugh I of Cyprus.
-Having outlived all the principal figures of Christian-ruled Jerusalem, Maria may have provided valuable recollections of the kingdom's laws and customs to her son John.
-She died in mid-1217, in the reign of her great-granddaughter Isabella II.
-All the kings of Jerusalem and Cyprus and much of the 13th-century nobility of both Cyprus and the mainland kingdom descended from her.
+Having outlived all the principal figures of Christian-ruled Jerusalem, Maria may have provided valuable recollections of the kingdom's laws and customs to her son John, who became a noted jurist.
+The other son, Philip, served as bailli of Cyprus.
+Her daughter Margaret married successively Hugh of Tiberias and Walter III of Caesarea.
+Another daughter, Helvis, married Reynald of Sidon, the widower of her mother's rival Agnes.
+Maria died in mid-1217, in the reign of her great-granddaughter Isabella II.
+All the kings of Jerusalem and Cyprus and much of the 13th-century nobility of both kingdoms descended from her.

 Character

 A very hostile source, the Itinerarium Regis Ricardi, describes Maria as being "steeped in Greek filth from the cradle", and says that the character of her husband Balian "matched her own":

-Maria was resilient and adaptable, which enabled her to thrive politically in spite of unfavourable circumstances.
+Maria was resilient and adaptable, which, says Hamilton, enabled her to thrive politically in spite of unfavourable circumstances.
 Like her mother-in-law Melisende and rival Agnes, Maria desired power, but Hamilton notes that she differed from them in being interested more in practical matters than in appearances and thus worked to acquire power in "more devious" ways.
 Her opponents described her as ruthless and scheming, and Hamilton concludes that "there was some truth" in their view.